tfgg/yournextmep/_candidates/eu2014/green/jonathan-kent.md

 person: jonathan-kent
 region: south-east
 party: green
-title: South East - Green Party - Jonathan Kent
+title: Jonathan Kent is running for MEP in South East for the Green Party
 incumbent: false
 ---